tnycman/BazaarLive/replit.md

 - Social commerce features (likes, comments, follows)
 - Image upload and management for listings
 - View tracking and engagement metrics
+- Personalized feed system with "For You" and "Following" tabs
+- Brand-based content organization and discovery
+- Trending items and user suggestions

 #### Social Features
 - User-to-user messaging system